Archives July 2007

 Spent the day on customer work.
 Stupid little set of bugs cropped up in some seldom-used code.
 Sigh.
 Test coverage could be better.
 Spent a few hours on further refactoring as well, including adding lots of tests.
 Kind of stalled on one test where the test fails, but the code works perfectly well on the ...

 We're almost done moving.
 Soni, Georgia and Rose are off taking the last small load of items up to Rose's place.
 I've just finished getting the server/workstation set up.
 We're going to try to use the VoIP router as the front-end router for the network.
-So far it's not ...
+So far it's not going well, it's showing the same ...

 Rosey is gone, nice new place up the road of her own.
 Just about to start packing the car with our stuff to move to our place.
 Have to tear down the furniture and the like still.
 Dad will be by with the trailer tomorrow morning.
 Finally got our Bell bill today so we can ...

 To make a GUI/text IDE work similarly to the Logo-style animated execution you'd need to make the Python code work more slowly than normal.
-You could probably hook up a sys.settrace that stops when you finish a given operation and waits on a message from the GUI that it's drawn the ...
+You could probably hook up a sys.settrace that stops when you finish a given operation and waits on a message from the GUI that it's drawn the results (and waited for ...

 A couple of things over the last couple of days have focused my mind on the question of IDEs.